ARU-life-sciences/coding_club/weeks/week4/README.md

 mean_squared_residuals <- sum_of_squares / degrees_of_freedom
 ```

-Now we will compute the variance by hand.
+Now we will compute the variance by hand, using the code above!